bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 4. 500 words

+concept - winning is a not a good thing

+Ast

+Attempt 1:

 You haven't been here long.
 There are some things I think you should know.
-Aster looks up, pausing her
+Aster looks up, pausing her preparations and gives a quizzical expression.